Does Drinking Through a Straw Cause Acid Reflux? (Yes — Here's Why)

 What the research says A significant portion of post-drink bloating is from swallowed air, not the liquid.
 Straw users consistently swallow more air than those drinking directly from a glass.

-Registered dietitian Lichtman, quoted in EatingWell, put it plainly: "Using a straw can cause you to swallow more air, increasing bloating and pressure on your stomach, which can lead to reflux."
+Registered dietitian Lichtman, quoted in EatingWell, put it plainly: straw use causes increased bloating and pressure on the stomach, which can lead to reflux.
 This is not a fringe view — it's the consensus position across gastroenterology and nutrition guidance.

 The good news: this is one of the more fixable contributors to acid reflux.
 No prescription required.